bilhox/xmlParser/README.md

 # XML parser

-Only parses an xml file to a tree usable in the program
+Only parses a xml file to a tree usable in a C++ program